-5.4 Integrated Services Digital Network (ISDN)
+5.3 Integrated services digital network (ISDN)

-5.4.1 The Integrated Services Digital Network (ISDN) is considered in this Recommendation for the interworking for the provision of data transmission services.
+5.3.1 The integrated services digital network (ISDN) is considered in this Recommendation for the interworking for the provision of data transmission services.

-NOTE - One objective of the ISDN is to provide data transmission services currently provided through PDNs (see I.230-Series Recommendations).
+Note - one objective of the ISDN is to provide data transmission services currently provided through PDNs (see I.230-series Recommendations).

-5.4.2 The data transmission services related to ISDN considered in this Recommendation are described in Recommendation X.1 and are:
+5.3.2 The data transmission services related to ISDN considered in this Recommendation are described in Recommendation X.1, and are:

-- a) circuit-switched data transmission services; - b) packet-switched data transmission services; - c) frame relay data transmission services.
+- a) circuit switched data transmission services; - b) packet switched data transmission services.

-NOTE - In addition, other types of data transmission services may have to be considered for interworking with the ISDN for new applications (e.g. telemetry).
+Note - In addition, other types of data transmission services may have to be considered for interworking with the ISDN for new applications (e.g. telemetry).

-5.4.3 The categories of access for DTEs to the data transmission services on ISDN are described in Recommendation X.10.
+5.3.3 The categories of access for DTEs to the data transmission services on ISDN are described in Recommendation X.10.

-5.5 Public Switched Telephone Network (PSTN)
+5.4 Public switched telephone network (PSTN)

-5.5.1 The Public Switched Telephone Network (PSTN) is considered in this Recommendation for the interworking for the provision of data transmission services.
+5.4.1 The public switched telephone network (PSTN) is considered in this Recommendation for the interworking for the provision of data transmission services.

-NOTE - PSTN with or without enhanced signalling capability (e.g. calling line identification capability) should be considered for interworking.
+Note - PSTN with or without enhanced signalling capability (e.g. calling line identification capability) should be considered for interworking.

-5.5.2 The data transmission services which should be considered through the PSTN for interworking with PDNs depend on the exact interworking situation (see also clause 8).
-Depending on the interworking situation, such data transmission services are either based on synchronous or asynchronous data transmission services or based on packet-switched data transmission services which are expected to be equivalent to the OSI connection-mode network service.
+5.4.2 The data transmission services which should be considered through the PSTN for interworking with PDNs depend on the exact interworking situation (see also § 8).
+Depending on the interworking situation, such data transmission services are either based on synchronous or asynchronous data transmission services, or based on packet switched data transmission services which are expected to be equivalent to the OSI connection-mode network service.

-5.6 Common Channel Signalling Network (CCSN)
+5.5 Common channel signalling network (CCSN)

-5.6.1 The purpose of a Common Channel Signalling Network (CCSN) is to control signalling for another network (e.g. ISDN and CSPDN).
+5.5.1 The purpose of a common channel signalling network (CCSN) is to control signalling for another network (e.g. ISDN, CSPDN).

-The controlled network may interwork with another PDN, as illustrated in Figure 5-1.
+The controlled network may interwork with another PDN, as illustrated in Figure 5-1/X.300.
 Such an interworking is not considered as interworking between CCSN and PDN in this Recommendation.